Menu

 Children & Young People

-START provides services to all age groups but has a specialist service for those who are Under 18 and need some support to deal with their unwanted experiences of sexual abuse and the sexual trauma that follows these experiences.
+START provides services to all age groups but has a specialist service for those who are Under 18 and need some support to deal with their unwanted experiences of sexual abuse and the trauma that follows these experiences.

 Your Questions Answered about Face to Face Counselling with us:

-What is F2F Counselling?
+What is Counselling?

 Young people who have been sexually abused can experience many emotions and feelings which can be difficult to recognise and cope with on their own.
 Feelings can be anger, shame, guilt, confusion, sadness and many more.
 None of these are wrong, but they can affect your life and your relationships with the people around you and make you feel lonely and afraid.
-F2F counselling will help you understand your feelings and help you develop strategies to make positive changes in life.
+Counselling will help you understand your feelings and help you develop strategies to make positive changes in life.
 Whatever you say is confidential and private to you and the counsellor.

 Where does it take place?